 How, if at all, are collective agreements relevant to the termination of employment?

 Collective agreements will mainly be relevant with regards to the obligation to inform and consult with elected employee representatives as “soon as possible” and before any decisions affecting the employees are made.
 Furthermore, some collective agreements stipulate a stricter use of the seniority criterion when selecting employees for redundancies.
 Additionally, some collective agreements provide employees with enhanced preferential rights should the employer at a later stage need to recruit for positions the employee may be qualified for.

 Does the employer have to obtain the permission of or inform a third party (e.g local labour authorities or court) before being able to validly terminate the employment relationship?
 If yes, what are the sanctions for breach of this requirement?

 No approval from a government agency is required when terminating employment.
 However, the Norwegian Labour and Welfare Organisation has to be notified if 10 or more employees are affected by a redundancy process (please see the answer to question 4 above).

 If an enterprise is to be shut down resulting in the termination of all employee contracts, the owner of the entity is obliged to notify the county authorities.

 What protection from discrimination or harassment are workers entitled to in respect of the termination of employment?

-The Norwegian Equality and Anti-Discrimination Act stipulates prohibitions against discrimination based on gender, pregnancy, leave of absence in connection with the adoption of a child, care responsibilities, ethnicity, religion, beliefs, sexual orientation, gender identity or gender expression.
+The Norwegian Equality and Anti-Discrimination Act stipulates prohibitions against discrimination based on gender, pregnancy, leave of absence in connection with birth or adoption of a child, care responsibilities, ethnicity, religion, beliefs, disabilities, sexual orientation, gender identity, gender expression or age.